breinwald/breinwald.github.io/uhi-boston.md

 - Built environment is the primary driver of urban heat
 - Vegetation is strongly associated with lower surface temperatures
 - There is disproportionate spatial overlap between socially vulnerable populations and exposure to high temperatures
-- Priority heat intervention areas identified across Boston and adjacent municipalities
+- Priority heat intervention areas identified in South Boston, the South End, Roxbury, Allston, Chelsea, Everett, Medford, and East Boston.

 ## Full Report
 [Download Full Report](./UHI_Analysis.pdf)